 Once you have identified the piece of land that you would like to buy, you should then visit the ministry of land headquarters at the county level, to confirm the owner of the land.
-You will be required to carry title deed of the land to enable the research of the land.
+You will be required to carry the title deed of the land to enable the research of the land.
 Also, by going to the ministry of land, you will be informed of any issues connected to the land.
 For example, maybe someone had used the land to get a loan or the land has been restricted by the court to be sold.
 In Kenya, a land search costs Ksh 520 and takes an average period of 6months.

 2. Offers and Price negotiation

 When satisfied with the results of the search and inspection of the title deed, then the seller’s advocate can prepare an offer letter.
-The letter of offers should contain the details of both the buyer and seller, description of the land, proposed land price and the mode of payment.
-To get the land at a lower price, the negotiations between the two parties must take place.
+The letter of offer should contain the details of both the buyer and seller, a description of the land, the proposed land price and the mode of payment.
+To get the land at a lower price, negotiations between the two parties must take place.
 A wise buyer will offer a lower price than the fixed one after the search and inspection of the land.

 3. Sale agreement and deposit

 Upon agreeing on the price, make sure that the sale agreement has the terms and conditions that both parties agreed on.
-The sale agreement is drafted by the seller’s lawyer and presented to the buyers advocate for approval.
+The sale agreement is drafted by the seller’s lawyer and presented to the buyer’s advocate for approval.
 The approval of the sales agreement is followed by payment of the agreed deposit to the seller’s advocate account.

 4. Land map

 You can get the land map from a local surveyor and buy a map of the property.
-You will get tow maps, one drawn to scale and the other one showing the neighbouring lands. each map will cost you Ksh 300 or less.
+You will get two maps, one drawn to scale and the other one showing the neighbouring lands. each map will cost you Ksh 300 or less.
 However, you can visit the lands ministry which will take longer to get the maps.

 5. Land rates

 Land rates are the tax imposed on every parcel of land to the county government.
-This is a keynote to have during the land buying process.
+This is a keynote to have during the land-buying process.
 After payment, a rates clearance certificate is issued as proof that all rates have been paid.
 Make sure that the seller has covered all the land rates and interests before making any transactions.
 Note that payment of rates is a legal responsibility of every landowner hence you ought to be committed.